 LIGO is funded by the NSF, and operated by Caltech and MIT, which conceived and built the project.
 Financial support for the Advanced LIGO project was led by NSF with Germany (Max Planck Society), the U.K. (Science and Technology Facilities Council) and Australia (Australian Research Council) making significant commitments and contributions to the project.
 More than 1,500 scientists from around the world participate in the effort through the LIGO Scientific Collaboration, which includes the GEO Collaboration.
 Additional partners are listed at http://ligo.org/partners.php.

 The Virgo Collaboration is currently composed of approximately 850 members from 143 institutions in 15 different (mainly European) countries.
 The European Gravitational Observatory (EGO) hosts the Virgo detector near Pisa in Italy, and is funded by Centre National de la Recherche Scientifique (CNRS) in France, the Istituto Nazionale di Fisica Nucleare (INFN) in Italy, and the National Institute for Subatomic Physics (Nikhef) in the Netherlands.
-A list of the Virgo Collaboration groups can be found at http://public.virgo-gw.eu/the-virgo-collaboration/.
+A list of the Virgo Collaboration groups can be found at: https://www.virgo-gw.eu/about/scientific-collaboration/.
 More information is available on the Virgo website at https://www.virgo-gw.eu.

 KAGRA is the laser interferometer with 3 km arm-length in Kamioka, Gifu, Japan.
 The host institute is Institute for Cosmic Ray Research (ICRR), the University of Tokyo, and the project is co-hosted by National Astronomical Observatory of Japan (NAOJ) and High Energy Accelerator Research Organization (KEK).
 KAGRA collaboration is composed of over 480 members from 115 institutes in 17 countries/regions.
 KAGRA’s information for general is at the website https://gwcenter.icrr.u-tokyo.ac.jp/en/.
 Resources for researchers are accessible from http://gwwiki.icrr.u-tokyo.ac.jp/JGWwiki/KAGRA.